If you or your child has a neurological condition, it can affect the way they communicate.

 Speech Therapy For Traumatic Brain Injury Recovery

 A traumatic brain injury is just what it sounds like, an injury to your brain.
-Because injuries can vary so drastically, the symptoms of a traumatic brain injury related to speech, language, and feeding, can vary just as much.
+As injuries can vary so drastically, the symptoms of a traumatic brain injury related to speech, language, and feeding, can vary just as much.

 You may experience a traumatic brain injury and not have any communication or feeding difficulties at all.
 However, you may also experience the following: